1994 Brazilian Grand Prix

 The 1994 Brazilian Grand Prix (formally the XXIII Grande Prêmio do Brasil) was a Formula One motor race held on 27 March 1994 at the Autódromo José Carlos Pace, São Paulo.
 It was the first race of the 1994 Formula One World Championship.

 The 71-lap race was won by German driver Michael Schumacher, driving a Benetton-Ford, after starting from second position.
 Local hero Ayrton Senna took pole position in his Williams-Renault and led before being overtaken by Schumacher at the first round of pit stops, after which he spun off.
 Senna's British teammate Damon Hill finished second, with Frenchman Jean Alesi third in a Ferrari.

 Background

 The first race of the 1994 season saw five drivers made their F1 debuts: Heinz-Harald Frentzen, Olivier Panis, Jos Verstappen, Olivier Beretta and Roland Ratzenberger.
 There were also two new teams: Simtek, who had previously been involved in F1 as the designers of the Andrea Moda S921 in 1992, and Pacific Racing, who had enjoyed much success in lower formulae.
+This race also was first Grand Prix since 1983 to permit refuelling during in-race pit stops.